benhosmer/getting-started-with-saltstack/Chapter_4_Interacting_with_the_Community.md

 ### Training

-SALSTACK Inc. offers [paid training](http://saltstack.com/services) as well.
+SALTSTACK Inc. offers [paid training](http://saltstack.com/services) as well.
 This is a great way to learn SALT in-depth from the creators.

 Often you'll find two or three hour courses offered for free at many open source conferences though.